OtchereDev/coursehunter_downloader/README.md

 Course_links : url to the course (eg. https://coursehunter.net/course_name)

-Webdriver Delay time (eg. 20) in seconds: how long should the driver wai before failing if your internet connection is not strong (default 20)
+Webdriver Delay time (eg. 20) in seconds: how long should the driver wait before failing if your internet connection is not strong (default 20)

 Which type of download would you like to make: A  to download all course lesson
                                                R  to download a range of course lesson eg. 10,15